 A musician with a big heart and a sweet tone, Sylvia is equally passionate about bringing music to life as a performer and nurturing creative expression and empowerment in her music students.
 She uses a combination of Suzuki approaches, improvisation, Dalcroze-inspired eurythmics, and Alexander Technique-inspired movement awareness to simultaneously develop fluent musicality, joy in making music, a solid instrumental technique, and musicianship (including reading and theory).
 A former sufferer of tendonitis, she has a particular interest in addressing and preventing performance injuries, in both beginning and experienced players.

-Sylvia has taught at Somerville Strings Camp, Camp Vivace! at ProjectSTEP, YOFES Open Access to Music Education for Children in Hyde Park, Longy Community Programs, and is now accepting private students in Cambridge and Somerville for fall 2015.
+Sylvia is Supporting Teaching Artist for the K2 Orchestra at the Josiah Quincy Orchestra Program, Suzuki Violin Faculty at Winchester Community Music School, and guest music and movement teacher at Neighborhood Cooperative Nursery School.
+She has taught at Somerville Strings Camp, Camp Vivace! at ProjectSTEP, YOFES Open Access to Music Education for Children in Hyde Park, Longy Community Programs, and is now accepting private students in Cambridge and Somerville for fall 2015.
 If you are interested in taking lessons, please use the Contact page to send an email.

-Sylvia currently performs as a member of Eudaimonia, a period instrument ensemble, the Harvard Summer Chorus, and the prog/alt rock bands The Fixtures and The Mood Swings.
-She is an alumna of the Longy Conservatory Orchestra and conservatory chamber ensembles; the Olin Conductorless Orchestra, of which she was Concertmaster and Strings Section Leader; the Boston University Tanglewood Institute; and the Boston Youth Symphony Orchestras, with which she toured Estonia, Latvia, and northern Russia.
+Sylvia currently performs with the New Bedford Symphony Orchestra, as a member of Eudaimonia, as an invited guest member of ensembles in the Longy Early Music Department, and with the prog/alt rock band The Mood Swings.
+She is an alumna of the Harvard Summer Chorus; the Longy Conservatory Orchestra and conservatory chamber ensembles; the Olin Conductorless Orchestra, of which she was Concertmaster and Strings Section Leader; the Boston University Tanglewood Institute; and the Boston Youth Symphony Orchestras, with which she toured Estonia, Latvia, and northern Russia.
 She has also performed as a member of Chorus pro Musica and the Masterworks Chorale.

 Sylvia began Suzuki violin studies at age 6 with Doris Goldman in Stow, MA, and has studied with Laura Bossert, Anna Korsunsky, and Karen Oosterbaan (a pioneer in combining Alexander Technique with violin technique).
 She has completed Suzuki Violin Teacher Training in Books 1, 2, and 3 with Carol Sykes through the Suzuki School of Newton.
 She holds an MM in Violin Performance from the Longy School of Music of Bard College, and is currently completing a Dalcroze Teaching Certificate, also at Longy.
 She also holds a B.S. in Engineering from Olin College of Engineering in Needham, MA.